zhengtaoxiao/Single-Cell-Metabolic-Landscape/README.md

 Rscript TCGA_pathway_activity.R
 cd ..
 ```
-This step will calculate the metabolic pathway activities for single cells or bulk tumor/normal samples.
-The scatter plot will show the pathway activities in single malignant cells and bulk tumors.
-The violin plot will show the distribution of metabolic pathway activities in single cells or bulk tumor/normal samples.
+This step will calculate the metabolic pathway activities for different single cell populations or bulk tumor/normal samples.
+The scatter plot will show the discrepancy of pathway activities between single malignant cells and bulk tumors.
+The violin plot will show the distribution of metabolic pathway activities in single cell populations or bulk tumor/normal samples.

-*The bulk RNA-seq data was downloaded from TCGA website, please see the instruction about data downloading and preprocessing in Data/TCGA/README.md*
+*The bulk RNA-seq data was downloaded from TCGA website, please see the instruction of data downloading and preprocessing in Data/TCGA/README.md*

 Metabolic pathway heterogeneity
 -------------------------------